William Sharington: Career

 Sharington's early career is obscure.
-He married Ursula, an illegitimate daughter of John Bourchier, Lord Berners, who had served as Chancellor of the Exchequer, and he was a friend of Berners.
+He married Ursula, an illegitimate daughter of John Bourchier, Lord Berners, who had served as Chancellor of the Exchequer, and was a friend of Sharington.
 By 1538, he was in the service of Sir Francis Bryan, who was a soldier and diplomat, thus becoming a friend of Thomas Seymour, who was also in Bryan's service.
 Seymour was one of the brothers of Jane Seymour, who in 1536 became King Henry VIII's third queen consort.
 By 1539, Sharington had been appointed a page of the king's robes, and in 1540 was promoted to Groom of the Robes.
 The king trusted him, and in 1541 he was made a page of the Privy chamber and in 1542 a Groom of the Chamber.
 Also in 1542, he was appointed steward and constable of Castle Rising, in his home county of Norfolk.
 In 1544, he joined the household of Queen Catherine Parr.